 I was very deliberate in being totally independent in what I do, and remain as unbiased as possible (for one with strong views on all this stuff!).
 I deliberately have no sponsorship, affiliations or any links that might inhibit my freedom of speech, my recommendations, or in my interactions with clients.

 From a very young age I had always had a desire to thread my own path, to travel the road less travelled.
-Working in various odd-jobs as a young boy in Meath, working at weekends through secondary and third level education I learned the value of money, and of looking after your financial affairs.
+Working in various odd-jobs as a young boy in East Meath.
+Working at weekends through secondary and third level education I learned the value of money, and of looking after your financial affairs.
 This was as good an education as I could have asked for.

 - Qualified Financial Advisor (QFA) 2005 - Present

 - Qualified Retirement Planning Advisor (RPA) 2009 - Present

 - Qualified Personal General Insurance (APA) 2011 - Present